zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 4. By inspecting the failure responses in 3, I found that the model failed to bind objects to the relevant theorems.
 For example, the model knows Pythagorean Theorem and that a^2 + b^2 = c^2, but it fails to identify the correct sides in the diagram to establish the equation.
 To verify that this is a bottleneck, I asked a more capable model (Gemini 2.5 Pro) to write object-theorem bindings for the problems, and injected these bindings in the prompt.
 Based on 3, the accuracy went up to 69.1%.
 5. Based on 4, I removed relevant visual facts from the prompt, so the prompt only contained question text + relevant theorems + object-theorem bindings, and the acurracy dropped back to 50%.
 6. By inspecting the failure responses from 4, the remaining 30% incorrect responses are due to loop responses, incorrect arithetic operations.
-The results are summarized in the chart below
+The results are summarized in the chart below:

 | Prompt | Accuracy on validation dataset |
 |---|---|
 | Question + Image | 21.2% |